SingularityMan/Halo-Infinite-Map-Randomizer/README.md

 4. Return to the object browser with the desired object still highlighted, then close the object browser and delete the object from the map.

-5. Switch to test mode.

-6. Run the mapmakerbot.py script and carefully follow the instructions on the console.
+5. Run the mapmakerbot.py script and carefully follow the instructions on the console.
 This stage is delicate as the script allows for a lot of customization and object transformation, but has limited error handling.
 Paying careful attention can help prevent errors, crashes, or unexpected outcomes.

 # Running the Script